nhejazi/biotmle/README.md

 test statistics (e.g., logistic distribution), inspired by tail bounds based on concentration inequalities (Rosenblum and van der Laan 2009);
-the latter prove critical for obtaining robust inference when the finite-sample distribution of the estimator deviates from normality .
+the latter prove critical for obtaining robust inference when the finite-sample distribution of the estimator deviates from normality.
-Utilities are also provided for performing clustering through *supervised distance matrices*, using the EIF-based estimates to draw out underlying contributions of biomarkers to the target parameter of interest (Pollard and van der Laan 2008).

 -----